COVID-19 advice and guidance for business

 QR codes for Test and Trace

-Government requires certain businesses and facilities to display a QR code for Test and Trace as there is a legal requirement to log customer, visitor and staff details.
+Government encourages certain businesses and facilities to display a QR code for Test and Trace.